ranabahr55/wake_word/README.md

 ## Voice

-Uses **Microsoft Edge TTS** (`en-US-GuyNeural` by default) — a natural-sounding American male neural voice in his 30s.
+Uses **Microsoft Edge TTS** (`en-US-GuyNeural` by default) — a natural-sounding American male neural voice.
 No API key required.
 Requires an internet connection to generate audio at response time.

 To use a different voice, update `"voice"` in `config.json` with any [Edge TTS voice name](https://github.com/rany2/edge-tts).